actions/runner/docs/start/envlinux.md

 ```
 You can easily correct the problem by execute `./bin/installdependencies.sh`.
 The `installdependencies.sh` script should install all required dependencies on all supported Linux versions
+> Note: The `installdependencies.sh` script will try to use the default package management mechanism on your Linux flavor (ex. `yum`/`apt-get`/`apt`).
+You might need to deal with error coming from the package management mechanism related to your setup, like [#1353](https://github.com/Microsoft/vsts-agent/issues/1353)

 ## Git